Automorphisms of relatively hyperbolic groups and the Farrell--Jones Conjecture: Torsion in the infinitely ended case

 \section{Torsion in the infinitely ended case}

 The aim in this section is to prove as much of \cref{sec:infinite_ended} as possible without the assumption that $G$ is virtually torsion free.
-To this end we give two propositions.
-The first allows us -- in many cases -- to pass from an infinitely-ended group to a finite index subgroup which is a free product of one-ended groups and a finitely generated free group, while the second is a generalisation of the sporadic case (of \cref{subsec:sporadic_case}) to graphs of groups with one, finitely stabilised, edge.
+To this end we prove a generalisation of the sporadic case (of \cref{subsec:sporadic_case}) to graphs of groups with one finitely stabilised edge.

-\begin{prop} Suppose $G$ is finitely generated, infinitely-ended and accessible.
-Further suppose that for each one-ended vertex group $G_v$ in a Stallings--Dunwoody decomposition of $G$, there is a normal finite index subgroup $K_v$ that trivially intersects all the incident edge groups.
-Then $G$ has a finite index subgroup $K$ that is a free product of one-ended groups and a finitely generated free group.

-Furthermore, for any automorphism $\Phi$, the suspension $G_\Phi$ has a finite index subgroup $K_\Psi$, where $\Psi$ is the restriction of some power of $\Phi$ to $H$. \end{prop}

-Note that \cite[Lemma 5.4]{AndrewGuerchHughesKudlinska2023} is a similar result, but the statement and proof are considerably simplified by the underlying assumption of that paper that all groups considered are residually finite.
-Here we prove necessary and sufficient conditions on the vertex groups and incident edge groups for the existence of such a subgroup.

-\begin{remarks}We record a number of observations about the hypotheses. \begin{itemize} \item Accessibility is only used to ensure that the vertex groups are one-ended.
-More generally, given a splitting over finite edge groups and where the vertex groups satisfy the separability hypothesis, one can find a finite index free product where the non-trivial vertex groups are finite index subgroups of (conjugates of) the original infinite vertex groups. \item The sufficient conditions given in the statement are also necessary: any finite index $K$ satisfying the conclusion will have intersections $K \cap G_v$, finite index in $G_v$ avoiding the edge groups.
-Passing to the normal core recovers the finite index normal subgroup having the desired property. \item Finite generation is only used in the ``furthermore''; a sufficient condition on $\Phi$ would be that it has such a power. \end{itemize} \end{remarks}

-The proof involves Bass--Serre covering theory, see \cite{Bass1993Coverings} for details.
-Since it is independent of the rest of the paper we do not provide a self-contained description of the theory here, though references to the appropriate results and definitions will be made as necessary.

-\begin{proof} Let $\calg$ be the graph of groups corresponding to a Stallings--Dunwoody decomposition of $G$.
-We will produce a graph of groups $\calk$ which covers $\calg$ (in the sense of \cite[Definition 2.6]{Bass1993Coverings}).
-To do this we need to produce a graph with a map to the underlying graph of $\calg$, and its vertex (and edge, though these will be trivial) groups, together with monomorphisms to the appropriate vertex group of $\calg$.
-Abusing notation, we refer to all these graph and group maps as $f$, trusting that it will be clear from context which is meant.
-For each edge (and inverse edge) $e$ of $\calk$ we also need to define an element $\delta_e \in G_{f(\iota(e))}$.
-These allow us to assemble the ``star maps'' at a vertex $v$ of $\calk$ (see \cite[Proposition 2.4]{Bass1993Coverings}):

-which we are required to check are bijective to ensure we defined a covering.
-(Note that, in general, there are compatibility conditions to check on the $\delta_e$.
-However, these are vacuous when $K_e$ are trivial, as they will be for us -- see \cite[Definition 2.1]{Bass1993Coverings}.)